 Snow accumulation of 3 inches or more must be cleared from sidewalks and ramps

-Dearborn residents and property owners are reminded that they are required to keep sidewalks and ramps to crosswalks clear of snow and ice.
+Dearborn residents, property owners and businesses are reminded that they are required to keep their sidewalks and ramps to crosswalks clear of snow and ice.

-Doing so helps keep pedestrians and school children safe when walking, and allows access to businesses.
+Doing so helps keep pedestrians, including school children, safe when walking, and it allows access to businesses.

 City ordinances give property owners 24 hours after the snowfall has ended to remove accumulations of three inches or more or any dangerous ice from public sidewalks and ramps leading to crosswalks.
 If multiple snowfalls add up to three inches, then the same rules apply.

-Abatement and enforcement will be a priority in areas heavily travelled by pedestrians, such as those near businesses or schools or on walking routes to those areas.
+Abatement and enforcement will be a priority in areas heavily traveled by pedestrians, such as those near schools or businesses or on walking routes to those areas.
 However, all property owners with public sidewalks are required to remove snow and ice and are subject to enforcement.